 And are you aware of all the variable features you can choose from when it comes to toilet design?
 For instance, there are actually different flush types.
 Among them are ‘gravity-based’ and ‘pressure-assisted’.
 The former is the standard style that most everyone is accustomed to.
 The natural flow of water caused by gravity is amplified with ‘pressure-assist’, creating a stronger and cleaner flush.

 Another variable worthy of consideration is the height of the seat.
 The standard is seventeen inches, an inch lower than the typical chair.
-But for the taller user or those who simply prefer a little extra, nineteen inch heights are available as well.
-Not many other options here.
+But for the taller user or those who simply prefer a little extra, smart toilet seats are available as well.

 Giving way to the newer push-button flush activators, the classic lever systems are generally less expensive and still the standard.
 But more and more people prefer the modern resort feel of the push-button.